Australia First Party, Australia’s only registered nationalist political party engages in community action.

 There are effective ways that ordinary Australians can nobly and legally resist the foreign assault inflicted upon us:

 - Vote 1: Australia First Party (Remember: informal/donkey votes all go to the government).
 We pledge to end immigration and we will steadily deport all those in Australia born overseas who do not pass new tests as either ‘Foreign Visitor’, ‘Temporary Resident’ or ‘Naturalised Citizen’.
-See: Conditional Citizenship
+Refer to Blue Paper – Conditional Citizenship

 - Pay cash where possible and avoid credit.
 The banks support immigrants and foreign ownership, and charge too much anyway.